M1 Carbine Match

 OTHER RULES: Specific rules governing the conduct of the M1 Carbine Match are found in the Competition Rules for CMP Games Rifle and Pistol Matches (see especially Rule 5.6.1).
 Competitors who wish to compete in overall awards must follow Rule 3.7.9 (standing prior to rapid fire series).
 The M1 Carbine Match is a no alibi match; there are no re-fires for rifle or ammunition malfunctions.
 It is important that rifles and especially rifle chambers are clean and in good working condition so as to minimize the possibility of malfunctions or difficult cartridge extractions (often caused by rough or dirty chambers).

 AWARDS: All competitors who complete the Match and turn in scorecards will receive a M1 Carbine Match T-shirt.
 Gold, silver and bronze M1 Carbine Achievement Medals, with neck ribbons, will be presented to competitors who shoot qualifying scores.
-M1 Carbine Medal scores are: 2018 Scores - Gold: 355 and above, Silver: 340 – 354 and Bronze: 325 – 339.
+M1 Carbine Medal award scores are listed in the CMP Games Rules..
 The winner of the M1 Carbine Match receives the M1 Carbine Trophy (the competitor receives a trophy plaque and his/her name is permanently engraved on the trophy; the trophy is retained by the CMP on permanent display at Camp Perry).
 CMP Recognition Plaques will be presented to the high junior, high senior and high grand senior in the M1 Carbine Rifle Match.
 The Carbine Club, a national organization of Carbine collectors, donated the M1 Carbine Trophy that is presented to the match winner.
 Awards plaques will also be awarded to the High Commercial Carbine winner.

 ENTRY FEES: $45.00 for adults, $25.00 for juniors.